Metropolis (Anatolia)

-Metropolis (Μητρόπολις) is the name of a classical city situated in western Turkey near Yeniköy village in Torbali municipality - approximately 40 km SE of Izmir.
-Occupation at the site Bademgediği Tepe goes back to the Neolithic period, and in the Late Bronze Age was known under the Hittites as Puranda.
-It often is referred to as the "City of the Mother Goddess".
-The Hittite period is also attested.
+Metropolis (Μητρόπολις) is a classical city situated in western Turkey near Yeniköy village in Torbali municipality - approximately 40 km SE of İzmir.
+Occupation at the site Bademgediği Tepe goes back to the Neolithic period.
+In the Late Bronze Age, the city was known under the Hittites as Puranda.
 Classical, Hellenistic, Roman, Byzantine, and Ottoman periods are well represented at the site.

+It is often referred to as the "City of the Mother Goddess".

 History

-The earliest known settlement at the site is from the Neolithic showing evidence of contact and influence with the Troy I littoral culture (needed reference).
+The earliest known settlement at the site is from the Neolithic showing evidence of contact and influence with the Troy I littoral culture.

 Late Bronze Age

-The Luwian kingdom of Arzawa had its capital Apasas (later Ephesus) some 30 km to the south west, of which this city was part.

-Hittite Influence

-The Hittites knew the city as Puranda.
-An as yet undeciphered seal written in hieroglyphics similar to those of the Hittites has been found in the acropolis of Metropolis.

-Mycenaean Influence
+The city seems to be referred to as Puranda in the Annals of Mursilis II which described his invasion of Arzawa in the late 14th century BC.
+According to the Annals, after Mursili conquered the capital of Arzawa, Apasas (later Ephesus) which was located some 30 km to the southwest, Hursanassan, Surudan, and Attarimman refugees fled to Puranda.
+The prince of Arzawa, Tapalazunauli, who had fled to the islands during the invasion, entered Puranda to lead the resistance, but Mursili took Puranda and Tapalazunauli fled with his family.

 Mycenaean remains are also found.
 Bademgedigi Tepe is the archaeological site in the area with large amounts of local Mycenaean pottery, ranging from the 14th to 12th century BC, and later.
 A Mycenaean-age representation of a ship on a vase from Bademgediği Tepe is an important find that casts light on the development of ship technology and iconography on ceramic vessels.

+Classical Age

 Hellenistic Period

 Metropolis was a part of the Hellenistic kingdom of Pergamum and during this period the city reached a zenith of cultural and economic life.
 A temple dedicated to the war god Ares, one of only two known such temples, has been located at this site.

 The city was noted by numerous classical authors including Strabo and Ptolemy, and described as a town in the Caystrian plain in Lydia, on the road from Smyrna to Ephesus, at a distance of 120 stadia from Ephesus, and 180 from Smyrna.
 Strabo relates that the district of Metropolis produced excellent wine.
 The town was still noted by Byzantine authors such as Stephanus of Byzantium and Hierocles.

 What is visible today is primarily a Hellenistic city heavily Romanised, and with Byzantine remains laid across it – a church to the east of the city, and fortification walls laid across the city that connect to the Hellenistic defenses on the Acropolis.